🚀 Introduction

 1. Concurrent Viewers

 The more viewers watch simultaneously, the higher your total streaming server bandwidth requirement.
-Always calculate based on peak concurrent viewers.
+Always calculate based on peak concurrent viewers rather than average traffic to prevent server crashes during popular events.

 2. Streaming Resolution and Bitrate